viridia/quill_v1/README.md

 Any object can implement `View`.
 For example, there are implementations of `View` for both `String` and `&str`, which means that ordinary strings can be used as child nodes without the need to wrap them in a special "text" element.

-The view state graph is not necessarily long-lived: each time the presenter function is called, a new view state graph is created, replacing the previous one.
-Fortunately, the view state graph is all "inlined", meaning that the tree structure is made out of nested tuples rather than separately allocated nodes.
-As a result, the view state graph for a presenter is a single stack-allocated object, and re-constructing it is a fairly cheap operation.

-Because the view state graph is constantly being recreated, it needs a way to preserve its state across re-renders.
-This is handled by an associated type, `View::State`, which is state that is external to the view state graph.
-Like the view state graph, it also consists of nested tuples, but these are stored in an ECS component rather than on the stack, allowing them to persist between render cycles.

 Even though the view state graph is frequently reconstructed, it's "shape" is relatively stable, unlike the display graph.
 For example, a `For` element may generate varying numbers of children